billou13/TwitchDev/README.md

 # TwitchDev

-Project built on Twitch: see [here](https://www.twitch.tv/billou13)
+Project built on Twitch: [see here for more information](https://www.twitch.tv/billou13/about)